david-delgrosso/david-delgrosso/README.md

 - R/R Studio
 - Tableau/Qlik (Data Visualization)

+***Disclaimer:***
+Many of my repos are private for security purposes.
+I am happy to temporarily add any recruiters as collaborators to view my code.

 <!--
 **david-delgrosso/david-delgrosso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.